alextobias/alextobias.github.io/index.md

 ---
 ## 👋 Hi!
 My name's Alex.

 I'm a fourth-year computer science student at the University of Toronto.
 I'm interested in Linux, NLP, functional programming and compilers.

+I'm currently a research intern at the University of Pennslvania, working with the [Penn Center for Learning Analytics](https://www.upenn.edu/learninganalytics/).

+Next year, I'll be interning at [Asana](https://asana.com/) and [Akuna Capital](http://akunacapital.com/).

 <!-- 🚧 ...
 Oops, sorry about all the construction.
 This site is a work-in-progress! 🚧 -->